ISBE Hot TopicsNote: If you experience any difficulty viewing video segments please refer to our Video Tips document.

 - The Kindergarten Individual Development Survey (KIDS)— KIDS is a tool for measuring school readiness across various developmental domains.
 ISBE has modified the KIDS implementation plan to collect and report school readiness data for all kindergartners over the next three school years.

-- 2015-16 State Assessments— The Partnership for Assessment of Readiness for College and Careers (PARCC) exam will return for the second year in spring 2016 with a shorter, easier-to-administer format.
+- 2015-16 State Assessments— ISBE has developed a toolkit to help administrators and educators explain the results from the 2015 administration of the Partnership for Assessment of Readiness for College and Careers (PARCC) exam.
+The PARCC exam will return for the second year in spring 2016 with a shorter, easier-to-administer format.
 ISBE is also developing a new assessment aligned to the new Illinois Learning Standards in science to be administered to students during the 2015-16 school year.
 A college entrance exam for students is also planned for spring 2016.

 - Progress and Supports— Illinois now has a deeper, more descriptive process to report on the progress that our schools and districts are making toward all students graduating college and career ready.
 Foundational and other support services, from general to more intensive, are available to school districts to improve student achievement and implement turnaround principles and practices.